Your go-to source for expert insights, tips and post-training resources.

 In all our settings, fairness is one of our key values.
 We stress the importance of caring for each other, being inclusive, and treating everyone equally.
 However, at times, our actions may appear to contradict this, due to the individual needs of the people we support and work with.

 Understandably, this can cause confusion for the individuals we support.
 For example, when a student sees a teacher letting a certain pupil hold a fidget toy during a lesson, while nobody else is allowed one, it feels, in their eyes, like an injustice.
-Because they are not aware of the factors behind the teacher’s actions (perhaps the child has ADHD or is autistic, and the fidget toy enables them to concentrate), the decision can appear unfair.
+Because they are not aware of the factors behind the teacher’s actions (perhaps the child has ADHD or is autistic, and the fidget toy enables them to regulate), the decision can appear unfair.

-To dispel any misconceptions, and help individuals understand why we sometimes treat people differently, we need to delve deeper into the definitions of equality and equity.
+To dispel any misconceptions and help individuals understand why we sometimes treat people differently, we need to delve deeper into the definitions of equality and equity.

 Post Rating